 Some judges will adjourn the case past the 30-day period, which leads to the inability for you to timely request a supporting deposition.
 If the supporting deposition is insufficient, then the case could be dismissed.
 Within that 30-day period, you are also required by law to submit your demands for discovery, which we do in every case, even though the prosecutor’s office will give you paperwork.
 We do that because the paperwork is not all that is related to the case and we want to document what we have asked for; the prosecutor is required to give us the information we request.

 How Often Should I Expect To Meet With My Criminal Defense Attorney To Discuss My Case?

 You should expect to meet with your criminal defense attorney at least once or twice before your first court date so that they can explain what will be expected of you and to discuss the roadmap for the rest of the case.
 A lot of people who are dealing with their first arrest have no understanding of the reality of what is going to happen on the first or subsequent court dates.
 Some people might believe that they will be going back to jail on that first date, which is never the case because there needs to be a change of circumstances in order for that to happen.
 The first date is about asking for information, the prosecutor giving us information, and putting on a notice of appearance.
 We make sure to put our best foot forward, let everyone know what is happening, demand the right paperwork, and then give you the sense and the assurance that we are not going to have a problem on that first court date.
 It is very anxiety-ridden experience, and we want you to know that we will be with you each step of the way.

-For more information on Common Mistakes After An Arrest, an initial consultation is your next best step.
+For more information on Common Mistakes After An Arrest, a free initial consultation is your next best step.
 Get the information and legal answers you’re seeking by calling (631) 994-7504 today.